untitaker/rust-vobject/README.md

-# VObject parser for Rust
+# VObject parser and generator for Rust

 [![Build Status](https://travis-ci.org/untitaker/rust-vobject.svg?branch=master)](https://travis-ci.org/untitaker/rust-vobject)

-This is a parser and writer for the [vCard](https://tools.ietf.org/html/rfc6350) and [iCalendar](https://tools.ietf.org/html/rfc5545) formats.
+This is a parser and generator for the [vCard](https://tools.ietf.org/html/rfc6350) and [iCalendar](https://tools.ietf.org/html/rfc5545) formats.